15 Best Things to Do in South Windsor (CT)

 Major Michael Donnelly Land Preserve

-Like all of the public natural spaces in South Windsor, this preserve is impeccably maintained and is made up of fern rich hardwood forest, pine forest, meadow and wetland beside the Podunk River.
+Like all of the public natural spaces in South Windsor, this preserve is impeccably maintained.
+It’s made up of fern rich hardwood forest, pine forest, meadow and wetland beside the Podunk River.

-Crossing the wetland and leading into the forest is an extensive boardwalk system, and in spring and summer there are freshly mowed lawns in the preserve’s more formal areas.
+Crossing the wetland and leading into the forest is an extensive boardwalk system.
+Meanwhile in spring and summer there are freshly mowed lawns in the preserve’s more developed areas.

-You’ll come across a gazebo for a break from the sun in summer and on the trails are carefully positioned wildlife viewing areas for spotting deer and waterfowl.
+You’ll come across a gazebo for a break from the sun in summer.
+Out on the trails are carefully positioned wildlife viewing areas, and I got to see deer and plenty of water birds.

-The preserve is named for a Gulf War veteran, Major Michael Donnelly who passed away in 2005 due to complications from ALS, believed to be related to the conflict.
+The preserve is named for a Gulf War veteran, Major Michael Donnelly.
+He passed away in 2005 due to complications from ALS, believed to be related to the conflict.

 7. Topstone Golf Course